karetkaz/Cmpl/extras/Reference/Notes.md

 ## Code generation and execution
 [TODO: implementation] code and data are mixed together.
-[TODO: implementation] enums are generated int the mixed code + data section.
+[TODO: implementation] enums are generated in the mixed code + data section.

 Every compilation results in a `.main` hidden function, which contains the initialization of all static variables, and all the global statements (which are not part of function bodies).